-Level: Hard – How to Block a Website on Mac (Works on All Browsers)
+3. How to Block a Specific Website on Mac in 7 Steps

 This method for blocking a website on Mac is pretty much the same as for Windows above, in that it includes accessing and changing the host file to your computer.

 Let’s go through it step by step.

 1. Click on the magnifying glass icon in the upper right corner of your Mac screen to access Spotlight.

 2. Type in Terminal and click on the Terminal app to open it.